adavarski/gitlab-cicd-k8s/README.md

 secret/registry-credentials created

 ```
-## Create Gitlab project and push endurosat-cicd folder to GitLab repo, setup Gitlab CI/CD pipeline variables and create .gitlab-ci.yml pipeline file:
+## Create Gitlab project and push endurosat-cicd folder to GitLab endurosat-cicd repo, setup Gitlab CI/CD pipeline variables and create .gitlab-ci.yml file:

 - Create a new repository (GitLab).
 - Create a simple web application and a Dockerfile to containerize the web application.
-- Create/Configure the GitLab pipeline to listen to the repository for changes, and trigger a pipeline when a new commit is made: Build the Docker image -> Run automated tests -> Push it to GitLab registry -> Deploy the Docker container to a Staging&Production environments.
+- Create/Configure the GitLab pipeline to listen to the repository for changes, and trigger a pipeline when a new commit is made: Build the Docker image -> Run automated tests -> Push it to GitLab registry -> Deploy the Docker container to Staging&Production environments.

 Screenshots: